 Over 600,000 chemicals are considered hazardous by the OSHA definition.

-If you are not sure a chemical you are using is hazardous, review the Material Safety Data Sheet for the substance.
+If you are not sure a chemical you are using is hazardous, review it’s appropriate Safety Data Sheet for pertinent health and safety information.

 Part 1: Overview of the Chemical Hygiene Plan of the Community College of Rhode Island and the Rhode Island Hazardous Substance Right-To-Know Act.